top of page

 Drew McIntyre

-Much like Braun Strowman, Drew McIntyre captured his first world championship at WrestleMania XXXVI.
-The Scottish Psychopath defeated Brock Lesnar to capture the gold and has since defended it against the likes of Bobby Lashley, Dolph Ziggler and Seth Rollins.
+Drew McIntyre captured his first world championship at WrestleMania XXXVI.
+The Scottish Warrior defeated Brock Lesnar to capture the gold, traded he gold with Randy Orton and defended it throughout the pandemic era against the likes of Bobby Lashley, Dolph Ziggler and Seth Rollins.

 42.